drageelr/manim-data-structures/docs/source/guides/arrays.rst

     You can also pass ``mob_*_args`` to this method to customize the inserted element.

 Moreover, you can also specify the animation that is played for the inserted element via the ``append_anim`` argument.
-The code snippet below passes the :py:class:`~manim.animation.growing.GrowFromCenter` animation to the :py:func:`MArray.append_elem() <m_array.MArray.append_elem>` method:
+The code snippet below passes the :py:class:`~manim.animation.growing.GrowFromCenter` animation to the :py:meth:`MArray.append_elem() <m_array.MArray.append_elem>` method:

 .. code-block:: python
     :linenos: